ViniciusAmaralDev/git-repos/README.md

 # Git Repos

-Application in react native to search github repositories and list them.
+React native application to search github repositories and list them.
 You can also favorite your repositories and view them on a specific screen.

-The application saves data locally, persisting even after closing and opening the application again.
+The application saves data locally, persisting even after closing.

 The application also has translation into 3 languages: English, Portuguese and Spanish.

-You can also switch between light and dark themes whenever you want.
+You can also switch between light, dark themes, or follow the device's default theme.

 ---